Jaz-123/Rigidbody-First-Person-Controller-Tutorial/Tutorial.md

         //Find rigidbody on player and assign it to playerRigidbody value and lock the rotation _playerRigidbody = GetComponent<Rigidbody>();
         _playerRigidbody.freezeRotation = true;
+        //Set the initial jump to be ready _readyToJump = true;
     }

     private void Update()